Heavy Equipment Parts

-PIVOT Equipment Parts provides a large selection of new genuine surplus and aftermarket replacement parts for Hitachi excavators.
+Pivot Equipment Parts provides a large selection of new genuine surplus and aftermarket replacement parts for Hitachi excavators.
 Whether you’re looking for parts for a mini or a large excavator, we have all the parts you need to keep your excavator moving.
-As an original equipment manufacturer (OEM), we design our parts to the original fit, form, and function of the Hitachi excavator.
-Each part is ISO 9001 certified.
-ISO 9001 is an internationally recognized quality management system.
+All of our parts are ISO 9001 certified and designed to the original fit, form, and function for Hitachi excavators.

 Used Hitachi Parts

 At Pivot, we know that at some point and time, your Hitachi excavator will need to be repaired.
 We are committed to providing quality used parts as an affordable alternative for your Hitachi equipment.
 Some examples of used components we can supply are cylinders, final drives, engines, and more.
 We offer affordable options so that you can focus on providing your customers with exceptional results.

 Rebuilt Hitachi Parts

 Pivot believes in providing only the highest quality rebuilt parts for your Hitachi equipment.
 Our rebuilt parts come with the best warranties.
 Prior to shipping, all of our rebuilt Hitachi excavator parts are tested and set to industry standards.
 We are here to help guide you to find the right solution for any of your excavator needs.